Mgomez-01/mcpoke-server/implementation_plan_readme.md

 MCPoke Server is designed to be easily extensible.
 To add new features:

-1. Create a new method in the `MCPokeServer` class
+1. Create new tool definitions in the appropriate files under `src/tools/`
-2. Add the corresponding command handler in the `handle_mcp_request` function
+2. Add new data processors if needed in `src/processors/`
 3. Update documentation to reflect the new functionality

 ### Contributing